posterberg/smshandler/README.md

 The number will be translated to +xxxxxxxxxxx, no plus sign in the topic

 ## Receive sms
 Messages can also be received.
-Received messages will be sent to the MQTT topic '/smsreceived' on the format b'{"from":"+NUMBER","datetime":"2020-08-14 18:44:52+02:00","text":"Sms message"}'. +NUMBER will be replaced by a name if the NUMBER is available in the phonebook.
+Received messages will be sent to the MQTT topic '/smsreceived' on the format `b'{"from":"+NUMBER","datetime":"2020-08-14 18:44:52+02:00","text":"Sms message"}'`. +NUMBER will be replaced by a name if the NUMBER is available in the phonebook.

 ## Docker